Colorado Pluck

-Colorado Pluck is a 1921 drama film directed by Jules Furthman.
+Colorado Pluck is a lost 1921 drama film directed by Jules Furthman.
 The film is based on the novel The Taming of Angela by George Goodchild.
 It is not known whether the film currently survives.

 Plot

 Newly wealthy Colorado Jim travels to London where he meets Angela Featherstone.
 The two get married despite Angela telling Jim that the marriage will be "in name only".
 Angela spends all of Jim's money not long after the wedding, causing the couple to move to Colorado.
 In Colorado, Jim clashes with Philip Meredith, who wants to steal Angela from him.
 After Jim is wounded, Angela realizes that she really loves Jim and decides to become more than just a wife "in name only".